BSGR boss house arrest ends with no charges over Guinea bribery claims

 They added the house arrest originated from ongoing “obsolete” investigations against BSGR were initiated by the government of Guinea with support from international police bodies in the US, UK and Switzerland.

 The Anglo-Australian miner recently unveiled e-mails sent by some of its executives in May 2011 related to a dubious payment made to an external consultant working on the firm’s Simandou project.

 In just a month, the revelation has already triggered several probes as well as a couple of management shakeups, including the polemic dismissal of the company’s’ energy and minerals boss Alan Davies, who vowed to take the “strongest possible legal action” against Rio.

-Simandou, with over two billion tonnes of reserves and some of the highest grades in the industry (66% – 68% Fe which attracts premium pricing), one of the most easily exploitable iron ore fields outside of Australia's Pilbara region and Brazil.
+Simandou, with over two billion tonnes of reserves and some of the highest grades in the industry (66% – 68% Fe which attracts premium pricing), is one of the most easily exploitable iron ore fields outside of Australia’s Pilbara region and Brazil.

 At full production, the concession would export up to 100 million tonnes per year – that’s a third of Rio’s total capacity at the moment – and would catapult Rio past Vale as world number one iron ore miner.
 Simandou would by itself be the world’s fifth-largest producer behind Australia’s Fortescue Metals and BHP Billiton.